 This is from the Latin verb, saltare, to leap, and, no, I don’t clearly see the connection either.
 (Maybe it means like a ‘star-jump’.)

-Chambers Dictionary also describes it as an ‘ordinary’, which is, in this context, a heraldic term describing a class of simple straight-lined geometric forms used in heraldry.
+Chambers Dictionary also describes the Scottish flag as an ‘ordinary’, which is, in this context, a heraldic term describing a class of simple straight-lined geometric forms used in heraldry.

 This form goes right across – for example – a shield.